 - Appointments can be made between the hours of 8:30 a.m. - 4:30 p.m.
 The office will be closed from 12 - 1 p.m. for lunch.

 - Information on counseling services offered can be found on the Counseling Center page.

 In case of an emergency call 911.

-All students (undergraduate and graduate, on-campus and off-campus and full-time and part-time students), are eligible for health care and related counseling at the Health Services Office.
+All students (undergraduate and graduate, on-campus and off-campus, full-time and part-time students) are eligible for health care and related counseling at the Health Services Office.
 Only emergency care will be provided to visitors.

 - Nursing assessment and physician referral

 - Physician clinic, Tuesday 9 - 11 a.m. & Wednesday, 10 a.m. - 12 p.m. | No fee